 - have an absolutely beautiful sound and vibrato, greatly facilitated by a totally relaxed left hand

 We do however need to be careful, as not all small-bodied cellos have a shorter string length (and not all full-size cellos have a full-size string length).
 Normally, a large cello can have a string length of 72 cm or more, whereas for a 7/8 cello this distance is often only 68 cm.
-Those 4 cm of difference, spread out over the whole fingerboard actually make an enormous difference for the comfort of the hand, especially when it comes to doing extensions.
+Those 4 cms of difference, spread out over the whole fingerboard actually make an enormous difference for the comfort of the hand, especially when it comes to doing extensions.
 Playing on a cello with a shorter string length is the equivalent of suddenly having a larger hand.
 Even a small cellist might be able to achieve the same advantageous size relationship to their cello as Rostropovitch, simply by playing on a 3/4 size cello.
 Suddenly, most of the left-hand strain is gone and the cello becomes actually quite easy to play !!

-If the cello was tuned in fourths (even in augmented fourths) then the need for extensions across the strings would diminish greatly, and the need for double-extensions across the strings (for smooth scales) would disappear completely.
+If the cello were to be tuned in fourths (even in augmented fourths) then the need for extensions across the strings would diminish greatly, and the need for double-extensions across the strings (for smooth scales) would disappear completely.
 This would greatly facilitate melodic playing.
 It is not really surprising then that Schubert wrote an absolutely magical (and highly melodic) sonata for the Arpeggione, rather than writing one for the cello.
 The only disadvantages of the Arpeggione compared to the cello were its weak sound and its lack of expressive glissandi (because of the frets).
 These problems could be easily remedied nowadays.
 Perhaps a modern, electric, amplified, fretless Arpeggione (Yamaharpeggione?) will one day make a hugely successful comeback and relegate the cello to museum-piece status??!!

 It would be nice if we could shorten the string length on a large (or normal-size) cello simply by moving the bridge up a few cm, but this manipulation can not only change the acoustic properties of the instrument (giving it normally a worse sound and response) but also has the unavoidable effect of moving the finger/note positions.
 If we move the bridge 2cm towards the fingerboard then our mid-string harmonic (one octave above the open string) is moved 1cm towards the top of the fingerboard (the nut).
 This displacement of the note positions is mainly a problem in the Neck Region because now, in “fourth position”, the position of our thumb (in the curve of the neck) under the fingers may no longer correspond to its position under the fingers in the other neck positions.
 Unfortunately, it is the thumb/fingers positional relationship in fourth position that determines this same thumb/finger relationship in all the neck positions, so if we modify it in the fourth position we will need to modify it all over the neck region.
 We may be able to get used to this, but then we will have great difficulty playing on other cellos.